Predictable growth is the name of the game in 2022, and you need the right tools, tips, and techniques to make it happen.

 Cynthia Barnes, Founder & CEO, National Association of Women Sales Professionals

 If we’re going to move the needle and drive change for diversity and inclusion in sales, our leaders have to be intentional.
 They have to walk their talk.
 Take a look at your policies — the most important of which is paid maternity leave.
 Aim to create an environment where everyone can thrive, not just hit their sales quota.
-The success of your sales team, individual contributors, sales leaders, and organization depends on your willingness to create a culture where everyone can thrive.
+The success of your sales team, individual contributors, sales leaders, and organisation depends on your willingness to create a culture where everyone can thrive.

 Allison Montgomery, VP of Sales Enablement & Operations, Deluxe Corporation

 Sales enablement is critical for any company that is embarking on sales transformation.
-[It’s] really about bringing go-to-market strategies to life — partnering not only within the chief revenue officer’s organization, but across product, finance, and HR teams to ensure you can deliver value to customers.
+[It’s] really about bringing go-to-market strategies to life — partnering not only within the chief revenue officer’s organisation, but across product, finance, and HR teams to ensure you can deliver value to customers.

 The importance of a single source of truth is key.
 We’ve been able to leverage technologies like Quip to ensure everyone has the insights they need [to] succeed.